Baking Fatsintermediateprofessional-baker17 min read · updated Sat Jun 27 2026 02:00:00 GMT+0200 (Central European Summer Time)

 Frying fat types used in bakeries — key properties at a glance

 Smoke point ranges are from AOCS and BAKERpedia reference literature and are approximate: actual values depend on refinement degree, FFA content and presence of impurities.
 Spec sheets for these products do not state smoke points.
 Palm oil RBD smoke point is disputed — one source cites ~223°C, another ~232°C; the range is shown accordingly.
 IV for the two shortenings is estimated from fatty acid profiles, not analytically stated.
-FLAG: trans fat content of 1.0g/100g in Palmax SG is stated in the spec sheet and arises from thermal isomerisation during high-temperature deodorisation in refining (not from industrial hydrogenation); the product is within EU Regulation 2019/649 limits (max 2g/100g) but label disclosure obligations must be confirmed with a food law specialist — FLAG FOR HUMAN REVIEW.
+Food safety: trans fat content of 1.0g/100g in Palmax SG is stated in the spec sheet and arises from thermal isomerisation during high-temperature deodorisation in refining (not from industrial hydrogenation); the product is within EU Regulation 2019/649 limits (max 2g/100g) but label disclosure obligations must be confirmed with a food law specialist.

 Doughnut frying — recommended process parameters by product type